A Travel Price Comparison for Families, Couples, and Backpackers Rome vs. Dubrovnik for Attractions, Food, Nightlife, and Couples

 Rome is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Rome, one week is sufficent for most.
 It will give you the chance to have new experiences.

-The famous coastal town of Dubrovnik offers nightlife and food.
+The coastal coastal town of Dubrovnik offers nightlife and food.
 Make sure you spend some time hiking while you're in the area.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 For some great organized tour ideas, see The Best Luxury Tours to Italy, The Best Budget Tours to Italy, The Best 2-Week Tours from Split, and The Best Family-Friendly Tours to Croatia.